RUCAIBox/RecSysDatasets/README.md

   Music and Sound Recommendation with Knowledge Graphs are two different datasets with users, items, implicit feedback interactions between users and items, item tags, and item text descriptions are provided, one for Music Recommendation (KGRec-music), and other for Sound Recommendation (KGRec-sound).
   - KGRec-music: All the data comes from `songfacts.com` and `last.fm` websites.
 Items are songs, which are described in terms of textual description extracted from `songfacts.com`, and tags from `last.fm`.
   - KGRec-sound: All the data comes from `Freesound.org`.
 Items are sounds, which are described in terms of textual description and tags created by the sound creator at uploading time.
+- [Music4All-Onion](http://www.cp.jku.at/datasets/Music4All-Onion/) : The dataset expands the Music4All dataset by including 26 additional audio, video, and metadata characteristics for 109,269 music pieces.

 ### Books
 * [Book-Crossing](http://www2.informatik.uni-freiburg.de/~cziegler/BX/):